Vespa's recipes have appeared in "Midwest Living" and "Taste of Home." She belongs to Cook's Recipe Testers for "Cook's Illustrated."

-If you like smoky chili, try fire roasting peppers and tomatoes.
-Prep as above and broil under the broiler for 15-20 minutes, watching carefully, until tomato and peppers are charred and blistered.
+If you like smoky chili, try fire-roasting peppers and tomatoes.
+Prep as above and broil under the broiler for 15-20 minutes, watching carefully, until the tomato and peppers are charred and blistered.
 Peel, coarsely chop and add to chili.

 Since I own a gas stove, I oven-roast tomatoes while fire-roasting peppers on the gas burner, as seen in the photo.
 Alternatively, you can purchase fire-roasted tomatoes and chiles.

 Optional Ingredients and Variations